Nigel de Grey

 Nigel de Grey (27 March 1886 - 25 May 1951) was a British codebreaker.
-Son of the rector of Copdock, Suffolk, and grandson of the 5th Lord Walsingham, he was educated at Eton College and became fluent in French and German.
+Son of the rector of Copdock, Suffolk, and grandson of the 5th Lord Walsingham on his father's side and Spencer Ponsonby-Fane on his mother's, he was educated at Eton College and became fluent in French and German.
 In 1907 he joined the publishing firm of William Heinemann.
 As he was shy and physically small, a colleague labelled him "the dormouse".

 World War I

 Nigel de Grey joined the Royal Naval Volunteer Reserve and served in Belgium.
 In September 1915 he was transferred to Naval Intelligence Division, Room 40 codebreaking section.
 He, Dilly Knox and Reverend William Montgomery decrypted the Zimmermann Telegram on 17 January 1917.
 The Zimmermann Telegram was from the German foreign secretary Arthur Zimmermann to the German ambassador Heinrich von Eckardt in Mexico, telling him to offer the Mexican government the return of the states of Arizona, Texas and New Mexico as an inducement to Mexico to side with Germany against the United States.
 The public disclosure of this secret Mexican-German pact brought the US into World War I. Later in 1917, de Grey was promoted, assigned to run the NID's Mediterranean section in Rome, to liaise with the director of Italian naval intelligence and to focus on Austrian cipher traffic.